Admission Application Process

 All offers of admission are conditional upon receipt of a final secondary school transcript and any other conditions specified at the time of admission.
 Students who have been admitted to the College are asked to make a $200 deposit.
 This deposit is due no later than May 1 and is non-refundable.
 Students applying for financial aid may defer paying the deposit until financial aid is determined.

-Note: Hiram College recommends that all First-Year Students interested in financial assistance file their FAFSA by February 15th of their senior year of high school.
+Note: Hiram College recommends that all First-Year Students interested in financial assistance file FAFSA after Oct.
+1 of their senior year of high school.
+Please add Hiram College to your FAFSA by using school code 003049.

 Requirements for Home-Schooled Applicants